aliyalewis/Readme---CLI/README.md

 ## Issues

-As of the latest version of this app, if a user goes to check their reading list before a book has been added, the action will result in the app crashing.
+As of the latest version of this app, if a user goes to check their reading list before a book has been added, the action will result in the app crashing or #save_book will run and then the app will crash.

 When running the tests, the user must type in the number 3 in order for the test to pass.